ayushgp/ayushgp.github.io/_posts/2018-1-4-date-and-time-in-javascript.md

 There is much more complexity than this but those are exceptions rather than the norm.
 You can read more about them on [TimeAndDate.com](https://www.timeanddate.com/time/time-zones.html).

 ## The Date object
-The Date object is a datatype built into the JavaScript language. `Date` objects are based on a time value that is the number of milliseconds since 1 January 1970 UTC.
+The `Date` object is a datatype built into the JavaScript language. `Date` objects are based on a time value that is the number of milliseconds since **1 January 1970 UTC**.
 There are multiple ways in which you can instantiate a `Date`.
 All of these methods instantiate the date in your local time zone.

 ```js
 new Date();